torontojs/orgmode/playbooks/events/js_code_club.md

 ### Order pizza
 More than half of those registered will no-show, so cut the number from Meetup.com at least in half.
 Then order about one party-size pizza per 8 people.
 Ask for plates and napkins for the number of people you expect (otherwise you'll get fewer than you need).
 Pizzaiolo nearby on Spadina is a good option.

+### Confirm with the venue

+Contact Jeff at Project Spaces, ask in #orgmode on Slack for the contact info.

 ## At event time

 ### Door signs